blumareks/2017-swift-sv/README.md

 ##  Hands-on exercise for the truly ambitious

-We will use this Journey for our next hands-on exercise: [https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/] (Use Swift to interpret unstructured data from Hacker News).
+We will use this Journey for our next hands-on exercise: [Use Swift to interpret unstructured data from Hacker News](https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/).
 Also the GitHub repository: [https://github.com/IBM/Hackernews-NLU?cm_mc_uid=12995738295115035971662&cm_mc_sid_50200000=1503602915](Use Swift to interpret unstructured data from Hacker News )

 Stretch goal: Either: